RigsOfRods/docs.rigsofrods.org/source/gameplay/common-issues.md

 2. Start RoR, the game will be in a small window.
 Click Settings -> Render system and change the Video Mode setting to your monitor's **native resolution** (e.g. 1920x1080).
 Enable full screen if you want.
 3. Restart RoR.

-If this doesn't fix your error, then your GPU is most likely too old to run RoR.
+If this doesn't fix your error, then your GPU is likely too old to run RoR.

 ## Null program bound